TheShadowsOfTime/AShadowInTime/README.md

 A Shadow In Time
 =============

-A Shadow In Time is a first person shooter RPG fps game for the PC.
+A Shadow In Time is a RPG game for the PC (Mac, Windows, and Linux).
 The game is coded in Java.
-The game is developed and maintained by cjs07.
+The game is developed and maintained by The Shadows Of Time.

-<p>Current Version: N/A (Indev)</p>
 <p>Release Date: Unknown</p>
 <p>File size: N/A</p>
 <p>Wiki: No currently complete wikis</p>